RookeriesDevelopment/rook-reactnative-sdks-docs/rook-apple-health/README.md

-# SDK Health Connect in React Native
+# SDK Apple Health in React Native

 Steps to integrate Apple Health Data extraction and transmission into your app.